 Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:

 - Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-As you complete your Nest's setup process, the Google Home app enables you to set the temperature with a schedule.
-If you select this feature, it will show a preset schedule and allows you to make changes.
-After you've made all your choices, that’s the schedule it will use.
+As you set the thermostat up, the Google Home app enables you to set the temperature with a schedule.
+If you choose that option, it presents a preset schedule and allows you to make changes.
+Once setup is complete, that’s the schedule it will use.

-- Temperature presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
-Then, tap presets and choose Edit.
-After the changes are complete, select Done.
+- Temperature Presets: If you prefer other basic preset options, open the Google Home app and press Thermostat.
+Then, tap Presets and select Edit.
+Once you’ve made the changes, select Done.

 To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-After the day is selected, tap Add and find the preset you want.
+You can then pick the day of the week that you want to add a temperature.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Select Done to save changes.

-Nest thermostats are compatible with most HVAC systems.
-Google, Nest's manufacturer, has an online compatibility checker that asks a series of questions about your location and current setup to see which Nest model would be compatible with your system.
+A Nest Thermostat is compatible with most heating and cooling systems.
+The maker of Nest, Google, has an online compatibility checker that presents a few questions related to your location and existing setup to learn which Nest model is compatible with your system.

 If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Omaha.
 An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.